-Hannibal Andersen creates images, objects, and interventions that investigate the logic of economic thinking and its effects on society.
-Exploring themes and fictions such as money, debt, property relations and the implications of relentless privatization, his works inquire wryly into the authority and invisible power of capital and its ideological crutch.
+Hannibal Andersen creates images, objects, and interventions that probe the tenets of economic dogma and its impact on society.
+Through themes such as money, debt, property relations, the commons, and the relentless advance of privatization, his work wryly examines the invisible power of capital and the ideology that sustains it.

-Andersen's work has been exhibited widely in Denmark and abroad, including at P.A.D.
-Projects in New York, MAXXI in Rome, PET Projects in Athens, and Rønnebæksholm, Den Frie, Vermillion Sands and Kunsthal Charlottenborg.
+Andersen’s work has appeared in a wide range of contexts, including Malmö Konsthall, P.A.D.
+Projects in New York, MAXXI in Rome, PET in Athens, and several institutions in Denmark — including Rønnebæksholm, Den Frie, Vermilion Sands, and Kunsthal Charlottenborg, among others.

 instagram.com/hannibal_andersen